Abysswlkr/TWGE/README.md

 The TWGE project is a continuous work in progress.
 Here are some potential improvements and enhancements planned for the future:

-- **Responsive Design:** Make the application responsive to ensure a seamless experience across various devices and screen sizes.

-- **Advanced Styling:** Consider enhancing the project's styling by exploring advanced CSS techniques and frameworks.
+- **Responsive Design**

+- **Search Functionality**

-- **Integration of APIs:** Integrate external APIs to fetch real-time data and enrich the encyclopedia's content.
+- **Integration of Backend**

-- **User Interaction:** Implement user interactions, such as comments, likes, and user-generated content.

-- **Search Functionality:** Develop a robust search feature to help users quickly find information within the encyclopedia.

-- **Integration of Backend:** Transition from a local project to a full-stack application by incorporating a backend to manage data storage and retrieval.

 ## Contributions

-Contributions to the TWGE project are currently not being accepted as it's a personal project.
-However, feel free to fork the repository and create your own version!
+It's a personal project.
+However, feel free to fork the repository and create your own version, i hope to learn from you all!

-## License

-This project is licensed under the [MIT License](LICENSE).